-- Water use in accessory buildings shall comply with all applicable State, County and Town regulations, specifically State Plumbing Code and Springdale Building Code.
-Applicants shall contact the building inspector and Dane Co. zoning for information. - Water is generally permitted in accessory buildings when it is discharged to the outside, e.g., a hose bib where the water drains through the ground and no hook-up to an onsite wastewater treatment system is required.
-Water for devices that are required to be discharged to private onsite wastewater treatment systems are only permitted in certain zoning districts or as a conditional use.
+- Water use in accessory buildings shall comply with all applicable State, County and Town regulations, specifically State Plumbing Code and Town of Springdale Building Code.
+All applicants shall contact the Town of Springdale Building Inspector and Dane County Zoning Inspector for information. - Water is generally permitted in an accessory building when the water may be discharged to the outside; that is, a hose bib into an accessory building where the water drains through the ground and no hook-up to an onsite wastewater treatment system is required.
+Water in a device that is required to be discharged to a private onsite wastewater treatment system is only permitted in an accessory building in certain zoning districts or as a conditional use.
 Floor drains running to grade are permitted.
-Applicants are encouraged to contact Dane Co. zoning to determine whether their zoning permits water. - Sanitary fixtures are generally prohibited in accessory buildings per DCCO 10.04(1)(b)2.
-A sanitary fixture is defined in the DCCO as, "Any plumbing fixture that requires discharge to a private onsite wastewater treatment system or public sanitary sewer system pursuant to state or county plumbing code."
-Some examples are sinks, tubs, showers, toilets, and sanitary pumps.
-Equipment such as water heaters or boilers may be required to discharge to an onsite wastewater treatment system and thus would be prohibited in accessory buildings.
+Applicants are encouraged to contact Dane County Zoning to determine whether their zoning permits water. - Sanitary fixtures are generally prohibited in accessory buildings per DCCO Chapter 10, 10.04(1)(b)2.
+A sanitary fixture is defined in DCCO Chapter 10 as, "Any plumbing fixture that requires discharge to a private onsite wastewater treatment system or public sanitary sewer system pursuant to state or county plumbing code."
+Some common examples are sinks, tubs, showers, toilets, wash basins, or sanitary pumps.
+Other equipment such as water heaters or boilers may be required to discharge to an onsite wastewater treatment system and thus would be prohibited in accessory buildings.
+With the popularity of in-floor heating systems, a boiler which is used for this system is a device which is required to be discharged to a private onsite wastewater treatment system.